Minnesota International Piano-e-Competition

-Competition performances begin July 2, 2011 in Minneapolis/St. Paul at Sundin Music Hall; Hamline University Contestants will perform in front of the International Jury.
+Competition performances begin Thursday, July 6, 2017 at Ted Mann Concert Hall, University of Minnesota School of Music.
+Contestants will perform in front of the International Jury.

 Performing order for each program is determined by the contestant.
 Contestants will not be interrupted or stopped during the programs and recitals unless the stated time limit is exceeded.